javirequejo/company-crud/README.md

 Please feel free to clone the provided repo for a quick start or alternatively create your own docker environment.

+## You will need

+ - Docker CE
+ - Postman or similar for POST requests

 ## Goal

 To understand your experience regarding data management, coding and infrastructure knowledge please aim to complete all 3 tasks below.

-Spend as much time needed but ideally we would like to see your solution within 24 hours.
+This test can be completed under an hour but spend as much time as you need within a reasonable timeframe.

 ## Rules

-We wanted to create a useful, real-life test so please use the NestJS and Typeorm.
+This test is based on a real-life scenarios and tech-stack at Veratrak, please use NestJS and Typeorm to complete the tasks.

-Use best practice and follow RESTful standards.
+Try your best to use your experience, best practice and follow RESTful standards.

 We have to be able to run your code and call the endpoints.